 Leave to defer submission is only granted in exceptional circumstances.
 Essay extensions should be applied for via the MPhil Director in the first instance.
-For the dissertation, an application should be made to the Student Registry via your CamSIS self-service account, but students should first make sure that they have sought the approval of the MPhil Director and that their College Tutor and dissertation supervisor and the Director of the Centre are aware that they are seeking an extension.
+For the dissertation, an application should be made to the Student Registry via your CamSIS self-service account, but students should first seek the approval of the MPhil Director, and ensure that their College Tutor, dissertation supervisor and the Director of the Centre are aware that they are seeking an extension.